 The counter-conference sessions organized by SftP took place in an unused room without the benefit of simultaneous translation.
 The sessions were bilingual, with speakers or volunteers from the audience translating the talks and discussions.
 The first session, entitled “The Civil War in Science”, was an introduction to Science for the People and our introduction to the Mexican political scene.
 We emphasized that it wasn’t we who introduced politics into science, but that science was intrinsically political.
 We pointed out that the politics of science are invisible only when they are establishment politics.
 In another session, “The Automobile, Vehicle of Technological Imperialism”, David Barkin, a radical political economist, showed that developing underdeveloped countries could not afford the wasteful investment in an auto industry, which ties up labor, material, and technology, and which imposes the obligation to develop gas stations, mechanics, highways, etc., for the benefit of the very few.
 A third session was “Toward a Socialist Science”, which drew on the experience of our members with the science of Cuba, Viet Nam, and China to show that what is “natural” in capitalist science is not inevitable.
 We challenged the notion that humanity is necessarily divided into those who create knowledge, those who transmit it, and those who use it.
 This session was followed by another on professionalism.
 The experience of the Madison SftP’s investigation of the Army Math Research Center was used to illustrate several points of professionalism: the myth of neutrality, specialization and ideas of expertise, mystification of language, and separation of scientists from the People.
 Professionalism was also distinguished from competency.
 Another session, “The Strategy of Agricultural Research”, undermined the notion of the efficiency of U.S. agriculture.
 It showed U.S. agriculture to be wasteful in energy consumption, soil nutrients, and resources, although narrowly efficient in terms of yield per man hour or per acre.
 The research of green revolution plant breeders was criticized for its narrow empiricism, lack of theoretical content, indifference not only to social consequences but also to ecology.
 A strategy of dispersed research as a mass phenomenon as in China was offered as an alternative to the elite international gene factories.

-A leaflet produced by the Minneapolis collective and directed at a specific session of the Meeting with the same name was titled “Science and Human Values”.
+SUMMARIES OF LEAFLETSA leaflet produced by the Minneapolis collective and directed at a specific session of the Meeting with the same name was titled “Science and Human Values”.
 It pointed out that the division of labor that assigns small portions of large problems to specialists within science leaves the decision-making involving application to those in the higher echelons of government and industry and leaves human values completely outside the domain of scientists.
 It explained that the export of this science carries with it cultural and political values, and is completely divorced from the people’s real scientific, technological, and political needs.
+A second leaflet, “Supplement to the Symposium on Tropical Ecosystems: the Use of Puerto Another leaflet, prepared by a group of medical students at the UNAM, dealt with psychosurgery, in answer to the official session on behavior control.
+It related how psychosurgery, a technique to cut out violence (and creativity, and the capacity for reflection) through brain surgery, is being developed as a crime-fighting tool in the U.S. The leaflet pointed out that racial minorities and political prisoners are the main victims of this new program, which represents a further move toward facism by the U.S. government |

 Our final session was held to make plans for continued cooperation between Mexican and U.S. scientists and to give a final overview.
 It dealt largely with an analysis of the nature and implications of guerrilla science [see box].

-Guerrilla science, organized around independence movements, is directly part of the people’s
+GUERRILLA SCIENCEGuerrilla science, organized around independence movements, is directly part of the people’s |

 These counter-sessions at the meeting started with about 40 people and grew to about 100.
 Discussion and questions led from the presentations to the problems and experiences of the audience.
 For example, there was lively controversy about the medical curriculum.
 In a counterposing of quantity and quality, some felt that a shorter course of study would produce more but less qualified doctors, while others argued for maintenance of the quality while increasing the numbers of medical students.
 Some questioned whether the insistence on quality while there was no medical care available for so many was not an elitist luxury.
 We learned that much of the medical curriculum consists of the transmission of the kinds of U.S. pharmaceuticals prescribed for the familiar illnesses of the affluent.
 The upshot was the recognition that you could not solve the contradiction between specialized and mass medicine in the individualistic context of contemporary medicine.
 The discussion ended in a deadlock that reflected the real incompatibility between high quality medical training and large-scale public health service within capitalism.